onsi/ginkgo/index.md

     Set `-watch` to monitor the target packages for changes.
 Any detected changes will trigger a test run.  `-watch` is best used in concert with `-r` to monitor an entire directory of packages for changes.
 Note that *new* test packages are not automatically detected by `-watch` -- you'll need to rerun the `ginkgo -watch` command to pick them up.
 Also, if changes are made to package `X` only the tests for package `X` will be rerun -- the tests for packages that depend on `X` are *not* rerun.

+- `-notify`

+    Set `-notify` to receive desktop notifications when a test suite completes.
+This is especially useful with the `-watch` flag.
+Currently `-notify` is only supported on OS X.  You'll also need to `brew install terminal-notifier` to receive notifications.

 Flags for `go test` only: